luciana-lab/early-stage-companies-frontend/README.md

 ```
     $ npm start
 ```
-and say "yes" to use the localhost:3001 web server.
+and type "yes" to use the localhost:3001 web server.
 ## Usage

 To see the User API data been update go to the localhost:3000 web server.